esamattis/slimux/README.md

 # Slimux

-Slimux is an [tmux][] integration plugin for Vim.
+This is a SLIME inspired tmux integration plugin for Vim.
 It makes it easy to interact with different tmux panes directly from Vim.
 It has two styles for interacting with panes.
 REPL and Shell styles.